The ABCs of Seed Importation into Canada

 G. CFIA Forms

-Import information should be entered onto the Import Declaration Form (CFIA/ACIA 4560) - PDF (98 kb).
-The importer must sign the declaration form and send it to the Import Service Centre (ISC) closest to the point of entry.
+Import information should be entered onto the Import Declaration Form (CFIA/ACIA 4560).
+The importer must sign the declaration form and send it to the Import Service Centre (ISC).

-The Import Service Centres and the Canada Border Services Agency (CBSA) also require the use of a Request for Documentation Review form (CFIA/ACIA 5272) - PDF (1,000 kb).
+The Import Service Centres and the Canada Border Services Agency (CBSA) also require the use of a Request for Documentation Review form (CFIA/ACIA 5272).

-At the time of importation, the importer presents all import documentation (seed analysis certificate, import declaration & Request for Documentation Review) to the CBSA (at the border, airport, port, etc.).
+At the time of importation, the importer presents all import documentation (seed analysis certificate, import declaration & Request for Documentation Review) to the CBSA (at the border, airport, port, et cetera).
 If all documents are present, the seed can then be shipped to destination pending the clearance decision.
-When seed is authorized for importation into Canada by the Import Service Centre (ISC), the ISC will send a Seed Import Instruction Notice reminding the importer that seed must be kept separate and intact until a notice of import conformity is granted by the Saskatoon Laboratory - Seed Science and Technology Section (SSTS).
+When seed is authorized for importation into Canada by the Import Service Centre (ISC), the ISC will send a Seed Import Instruction Notice reminding the importer that seed must be kept separate and intact until a notice of import conformity is granted by the CFIA's seed Import Conformity Assessment (ICA) office.
 The notice also reminds the importer of the information and documents required to obtain the notice of import conformity.

-Until such time as a notice of import conformity is issued by the Saskatoon Laboratory - Seed Science and Technology Section (SSTS) indicating that the seed meets the requirements of the Seeds Regulations, the importer is required to keep the seed separate from all other seed and intact in its packaging.
+Until such time as a notice of import conformity is issued by the CFIA's seed Import Conformity Assessment (ICA) office indicating that the seed meets the requirements of the Seeds Regulations, the importer is required to keep the seed separate from all other seed and intact in its packaging.

 Upon submission of the required documentation, the Import Service Centre (ISC) will allow the seed to enter Canada pending a notice of import conformity.
-When seed is released to destination, the ISC forwards the import documentation to the Seed Science and Technology Section (SSTS) for review to determine if the imported seed meets the Canadian requirements including purity and germination.
-The SSTS will communicate with the importer directly.
+When seed is released to destination, the ISC forwards the import documentation to the CFIA's seed Import Conformity Assessment (ICA) office for review to determine if the imported seed meets the Canadian requirements including purity and germination.
+The CFIA's ICA office will communicate with the importer directly.

-The SSTS reviews all import documentation.
+The CFIA's ICA office reviews all import documentation.
 Once it has been confirmed that the shipment meets the minimum standards under the Seeds Regulations, a notice of import conformity is then issued.
 It is only at this point that the seed can be released and be sold or planted.

-Please note that these are only exemptions from import documentation and not an exemption from the requirements of the Seeds Act and Regulations.
-Therefore, the importer is responsible for ensuring that all requirements are met, including freedom from prohibited noxious weed seeds regardless of the exemptions that apply.
+Please note that these are only exemptions from import documentation and not from the requirements of the Seeds Act and Regulations.
+The importer is responsible for ensuring that all requirements are met regardless of exemptions, including freedom from prohibited noxious weed seeds.

 - Where the imported seed lot is 5 kg or less for large seeded crop kinds (such as peas, wheat, soybeans and corn) or is 500 g or less for small seeded crop kinds (such as alfalfa, tomato or canola), neither the import declaration information nor the seed analysis certificate need be supplied See Section Y for clarification of importations with multiple small seed lots.